anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 25: Design Flexibility: Services + Repositories (1 minute)
-**Key Points:**
-- Show service layer pattern
-- Demonstrate separation of concerns
-- Show dependency injection
-- Keep it practical

-**Speaking Notes:**
-"Here's how we achieve design flexibility through services and repositories.
-On the command side, we have a service that handles business logic and coordinates between the event store and event bus.
-On the query side, we have a service that uses the read model.
-This gives us clean separation of concerns and makes testing much easier."

----

-### Slide 26: Async + Decoupling for Scale (1 minute)
-**Key Points:**
-- Reinforce the benefits
-- Show scalability advantages
-- Keep it practical

-**Speaking Notes:**
-"This architecture gives us several benefits.
-High availability - commands return immediately.
-Independent scaling - read/write workloads differ.
-Resilience - failures don't cascade.
-Technology flexibility - different DBs for different needs.
-And eventual consistency - which is a feature, not a bug."

----

 ## Section 4: Real-World Patterns & Gotchas

-### Slide 27: Section Overview (15 seconds)
+### Slide 19: The Aftermath: Real-World Patterns & Gotchas
 **Key Points:**
 - Introduce the real-world section
 - Set expectations for practical advice
+- Acknowledge that this is where things get real

 **Speaking Notes:**
-"Now let's talk about real-world patterns and gotchas.
-I'll cover eventual consistency, snapshots for performance, fixes by reprocessing history, and debugging and testing in an immutable world."
+"Now let's talk about what happens when you actually build this.
+This is where theory meets reality.
+We'll cover eventual consistency, performance challenges, debugging superpowers, and when NOT to use event sourcing.
+Let's talk about the real challenges."

 ---

-### Slide 28: Eventual Consistency: Feature, Not Bug (1.5 minutes)
+### Slide 20: Eventual Consistency: The Feature Nobody Talks About
 **Key Points:**
-- Address the consistency concern
+- Address the consistency concern head-on
 - Show why it's beneficial
 - Give concrete examples
 - Build confidence

 **Speaking Notes:**
 "Eventual consistency scares a lot of people, but it's actually a feature.
-On the command side, we return immediately - high availability.
-On the query side, we might not have the latest changes yet - but that's okay.
-This gives us high availability, scalability, and resilience.
-Failures don't cascade through the system."
+Here's what happens: user creates an account, the event is stored, and the API returns success immediately.
+Meanwhile, event processing happens asynchronously, and the read model is updated eventually.
+The reality is: users see success immediately - great UX, data appears in UI within seconds - acceptable, and processing can retry on failure - resilient.
+Eventual consistency is a feature, not a bug."

 ---

-### Slide 29: Snapshots for Performance on Replay (1.5 minutes)
+### Slide 21: When Event Sourcing Goes Wrong
 **Key Points:**
 - Address the performance concern
 - Show the snapshot pattern